manan-luthra/manan-luthra.github.io/publications.md

 ## Trustworthiness of Artificial Intelligence
 ### International Conference on Advanced Computing and Communication Systems – IEEE
 Abstract:
+This paper discusses the need for a trustworthy AI, along with the ethics which are required to keep that trust intact.
+AI has a lot of benefits when it comes to societal, individual or cultural development.
+But any mistake in either the development or in the working phase of the AI system can be disastrous, especially when human lives are involved.
+The main goal of this paper is to understand what really makes an Artificial Intelligence system trustworthy.

 Key topics covered:
+- Framework and Foundation of a Trustworthy AI
+- Rights as a Foundation for Trusted AI
+- Ethical Principles in the Context of AI Systems
+- Trustworthy AI Requirements
+- Realization of a Trustworthy AI
+- Assessing Trustworthy AI

 Certificate: